 It may not be the first thing that comes to mind...

 Keep the prices down

-- If the two of you like to be active, check out the local trails for hiking.
+- Check out the local trails for hiking.
 It's a great opportunity to talk and get to know each other better and get some fresh air.
-Other ideas: Go ice skating, bike riding, or mini golfing.
+Or, go ice skating, bike riding, or mini golfing.

-- If you want to plan a lunch or dinner date, consider "eating in."
-Invite your date over and cook up a feast-it's fun and less expensive than a restaurant.
-You can also pack your meal, then head to the park and have a picnic.
+- Consider and "eating in" date.
+Invite your date over and cook up a feast—it's fun and less expensive than a restaurant.
+You can also pack your meal, head to the park, and have a picnic.

-- If you're in the mood for some exploring, you don't have to go that far!
-Consider your local bookstore or the zoo.
+- Consider your local bookstore or the zoo.
 The bookstore is a great place to wander around and learn each other's interests.
 The zoo is another great active date.
-It's fun to wander around and look at all the animals!

 - Speaking of zoos, if you or your date is an animal lover, make sure to stop by your local humane society and look at the cats and dogs.